 2) Bitcoin as a store of value

-Governments and central banks would maintain their power to expand the money supply as they please, meaning that public deficits would continue.
+Governments and central banks would maintain the power to expand the money supply as they please, meaning that public deficits would continue.
 And inflation would continue to reduce the value of savings and wages of the population.

 Consequences for the price of Bitcoin: very positive.
 The price of Bitcoin would have multiplied several times to equal the world price of gold, which is currently lower than what historical data tells us it should be.